TraderMyles/file_mover/README.md

-Sure!
-Here's a clean, image-free, text-only version of the README:

----

 ## File Mover Script

 A simple Python script that moves files from one directory to another, including all files inside nested subdirectories.
 Useful for organizing scattered files into a single location.